mindstation/Famicom_mappers/README.md

 I use Altera Cyclone IV for the project.
 It's mounted on the CoreEP4CE10 board from Waveshare.

 Now there are just UNROM in the project (iNES Mapper 002).
-The UNROMproj consists a compilated Quartus project and scheme UNROM based cartridge.
+The UNROMproj consists compiled Quartus project and scheme UNROM based cartridge.